 Things don’t stand still in Freeport, Maine.

-As we mentioned in a previous post, the State of Maine Tourism Office is kicking off a program called “Shop, Dine and Stay”, promoting various activities leading up to the holiday season.
+The State of Maine Tourism Office is kicking off a program called “Shop, Dine and Stay”, promoting various activities leading up to the holiday season.
 We have created a “Shop, Dine and Stay” special for that purpose.
 The program highlights the late-fall and early-winter activities and the pre-holiday shopping opportunities in Maine (and especially in Freeport!).

 Shopping Opportunity is Knocking!